ntk1000/zlog/content/post/2016-02-18-websocketingo.md

 ---
-layout: post
+title: websocket in golang memo
-title: feb 2016 websocket in golang memo
+date: 2016-02-18
 ---

 use gorilla websocket